markdisler/BRAIN-Display/README.md

 4. Display the lessons that are scheduled during the days picked by the date system.
 5. Begin a timer to keep the display updated when the date changes.

+### Parsing Lesson Data ###
+A given schedule data file is expected to contain a list of lessons, one per line, with the format: "date,group,period".
+An example could be "10/18,WE Trumpet A,2" which would represent a lesson scheduled on October 10th for the WE Trumpet A group during period 2.

+The **LessonFileParser** class is responsible for reading the current lesson file (specified in the settings file) and parsing it into an ArrayList of **Lesson** objects – one Lesson per line in the text file.
+Another thing to note is the group names are passed through an instrument shortening method that way the display doesn't look too cramped.
+For example, if a lesson group is "WE Euphonium", it will be shortened to "WE Euph".

+At any time, other parts of the application can request the ArrayList of Lesson objects or have the file reparsed if necessary.

 ### Getting the Dates ###
+The **DateManager** class is responsible for determining the four dates to display.
+Starting with the current day, the date manager will try to determine the next four days that have lessons scheduled.
+If *today* has a lesson scheduled, it will be saved as a schedule date to display.
+From here, the date manager keeps looking one day forward to see if a lesson is scheduled on that date.
+When four dates are found with corresponding scheduled lessons, the date manager stops looking for days.
+The

 ### Getting the Lessons ###